← Return to Blog Index

 Best For:

-Method 2: Continuous Review with Reorder Point (ROP)
+Method 2: Continuous Review with ROP

-How it works: Monitor inventory constantly.
+Monitor inventory constantly.
 When stock drops to or below reorder point, order a fixed quantity (typically Economic Order Quantity).

 IF Current Inventory ≤ ROP THEN Order EOQ